Etsy Banner Size

 If you don’t know where to start from, here are couple of cover photo ideas: use a professional product shot that you already have and is representative of your brand or create an entirely new image.
 Does this last option feel daunting?
 It shouldn’t!
 Etsy has partnered with Canva (an online graphic design software) to help you come up with a new design all by yourself.
 There are lots of easily customizable templates to choose from, so it’s easy to make a kick-ass cover photo even if you’re not a designer.

-The Classic Etsy Banner Size
+The Classic Banner Sizing

 The Etsy Shop Icon

 And now for what is arguably the most important branding element: your Etsy shop logo.
 As you may already now, this is the image that represents your shop all across Etsy.
 So it’s super important to get it right.
 Gasp!
 Alright, Don’t panic, just yet. :) Think of it this way: it should be an image that is significant for your brand, shop and products, is distinguishable AND looks good in any size.
 The size of the Etsy shop icon is 500 x 500 pixels.
 It will appear at full size on the shop’s homepage and in smaller sizes everywhere else.
-If you don’t already have a suitable Etsy shop icon, the easiest way to create it online is, again, by using Canva.
+If you don’t already have a suitable icon, the easiest way to create it online is, again, by using Canva.

 Bringing It All Together

-The shop icon and the cover photo should compliment each other and play their part in making your shop unique, cool-looking and memorable – shoppers will return if you make it easy for them to remember you!
+The Etsy shop icon and the cover photo should compliment each other and play their part in making your store unique, cool-looking and memorable – shoppers will return if you make it easy for them to remember you!
 Before you start working on your shop’s graphics, take a few moments to think about your brand:

 What is the name of your brand?
 Do you already have a logo?
 Will you integrate it in your shop icon, in your cover photo or in both?